Corporate Governance

 The Board meets regularly and in any event no less frequently than five times every calendar year.
 The Company's Articles of Association (the "Articles") and the Israeli Companies law allow the convening of meetings of the Board using conference calls or any other device allowing each director participating in such meeting to hear all the other directors participating in such meeting.
 Board materials and Committees’ materials are disseminated to the members of the Board and to the members of the respective Board Committees in a timely manner, prior to each meeting.

-The attendance (in person or remotely) of the directors in the Board committees' meetings held in 2022 was as follows (in addition, a written resolution was passed by the Audit Committee on one occasion):
+The attendance (in person or remotely) of the directors in the Board committees' meetings held in 2023 was as follows (in addition, one written resolution was passed by each of the Audit Committee and the Remuneration Committee on one occasion):

 As a rule, the Board has delegated to Management the authority to approve transactions within certain thresholds, as set forth in the Board's respective written resolutions.
 Notwithstanding the above: (a) all strategic matters are brought before the Board; and (b) the Board committees and Management remain accountable to and report back to the Board.
-Minutes of meetings of all Board Committees in FY2022 were made available to the Board, and the Chair of each Board Committee provided updates at Board meetings in FY2022 on matters discussed in Board Committee meetings.
+Minutes of meetings of all Board Committees in FY2023 are available to the Board, and the Chair of each Board Committee provided updates at Board meetings in FY2023 on matters discussed in Board Committee meetings.

 The Board is involved in the appointment and removal of the Company secretary.
 The Company secretary (who also serves as an external legal counsel to the Company) attends all Board and Board committees' meetings and is responsible for ensuring that Board procedures are followed and for the recording of the minutes.
 Together with the Chairman and the Management, the Company secretary is responsible for compliance with the applicable laws, rules and regulations in this regard.